 Ahh yes!
 The third Iron Maiden album is pure devil slathered gold.
 A true classic, the entire album is a heavy metal bulldozer and nowhere is that more evident than on the title track.
 Bible thumpers were sent running for the hills with lyrics like "The ritual has begun / Satan's work is done."
-But fear not dear friends, the only spells our heroes were casting were of the musical variety.
+But fear not, dear friends, the only spells our heroes were casting were of the musical variety.
 Maiden would go on to make many more classics, but this may still be their shining moment.
-"Let him who hath understanding reckon the number of the beast / It's number is six hundred and sixty six."
+"Let him who hath understanding reckon the number of the beast / Its number is six hundred and sixty six."

 Okay, so there isn't the tiniest sliver of hell going on here, but any girl with the devil in her heart must be watched.
 This George Harrison-sung nugget from 'With the Beatles' was written by Richard Drapkin, and originally recorded as 'The Devil In His Heart' by girl group the Donays.
 The Fabs heard it, loved it, and reworked it as one of their own.
-We might add that Lennon & McCartney add some trademark sweet as can be backing vocals to seal the deal.
+We might add that John Lennon & Paul McCartney add some trademark sweet as can be backing vocals to seal the deal.

 "There's someone up the chimney hole, and Satan is his name."
 What can we say about Spinal Tap that hasn't already been said to death?
-They are where parody begat nonsense begat one liners begat a lifetime love affair with those who guffawed and chuckled ad nausea to the ridiculousness of certain aspects of 'eavy me'al, all portrayed by these heroic men of stage, screen and typewriter.
+They are where parody begat nonsense begat one liners begat a lifetime love affair with those who guffawed and chuckled ad nauseum to the ridiculousness of certain aspects of 'eavy me'al, all portrayed by these heroic men of stage, screen and typewriter.
 As for this satanic holiday number, it's no 'Sex Farm,' but it does make the holiday more, um, 'festive' as we find "the elves are dressed in leather and the angels are in chains."

 The first album Alice Cooper made after the original band split, 'Welcome To My Nightmare,' saw Alice branching out and employing more, shall we say, "theatrics" to the songs.
 'Devil's Food' is a great rocker with a secret weapon: a mid-song narration by the one and only Vincent Price.
 It takes this song into a whole other realm, becoming an audio play of sorts.
 'Devil's Food' leads into another classic, 'The Black Widow,' which continues the show in perfect form.
-Oh Alice...we love ya!

-From the demonic, thumping bass notes that introduce the song, to the guitar histrionics and reckless Roth-isms throughout, this devil of a song was most of the planet's introduction to Van Halen.
+From the demonic, thumping bass notes that introduce the song, to the guitar histrionics and reckless David Lee Roth-isms throughout, this devil of a song was most of the planet's introduction to Van Halen.
 From the devil-may-care opening line of "I live my life like there's no tomorrow," it's clear the angels above aren't calling the shots here.
 The song remains an unstoppable force to this day.
 For a real treat, check out the 'vocal only' version.
 No need for auto tuning of David Lee Roth, plus, it's a hoot to boot.